msteenhagen/opera-ficta/fictionalworks.md

 ## The view that fictional entities are abstract objects

 Some suggest that fictional entities or characters as such are abstract objects.
 Though not in obvious contradiction with what I said, this view sits ill with the way I have proposed to think of the situation.
 To my mind, it seems clear that Sherlock Holmes was intended as a concrete individual in the world of the fiction.
 What is gained by holding onto the idea that he is nonetheless an abstract entity?

+## Conclusions

+I've argued that either we can't perform Briony's play, or Incapsulation is false.
+I've further shown how there is a clear reason to think that we can perform Briony's play, a reason rooted in the notation of such works.